KhaiTPhan/ReadMe-Generator/README.md

 Output of a sample README file below:
 ![README File Generator](./images/readme.PNG)

-Below is the link to the project URL.
+Below is the link to the project URL:

 Project URL: https://khaitphan.github.io/ReadMe-Generator